OpenSUSE: openSUSE MicroOS

 MicroOS is an immutable, minimalistic, self-maintained and transactional system, which is primarily, but not exclusively, intended for use in edge computing or as container runtime.
 Some even use it as desktop system.

-MicroOS takes a completely new approach to address the needs of Edge- or Cloud-computing: It minimizes the need for maintenance by running from a read-only file system, which prevents accidental changes as well as malware attacks.

-The system is self-contained and transactional, which means that it updates itself in an all-or-nothing approach (transactional) and rolls back to its previous stage in case something goes wrong.
+The system is self-contained and transactional; it updates itself in an all-or-nothing approach (transactional) and rolls back to its previous stage in case something goes wrong.
+It runs from a read-only file system, preventing accidental changes and malware attacks.
 The transactional update does not affect the running system.

-Basically all software available for Tumbleweed is also available for MicroOS.
-As it comes with podman Container-Runtime, MicroOS is advertized as "the perfect Container-Host."
+All software available for Tumbleweed is also available for MicroOS.
+As it comes with podman Container-Runtime, MicroOS is advertised as "the perfect Container-Host."